Please send any questions to the Secretariat of the Sea Cargo Charter Association at: info@seacargocharter.org

 The Sea Cargo Charter

-The ambition to develop the Sea Cargo Charter finds its source in the very early stages of the Poseidon Principles.
-The four core principles are the same for both the Poseidon Principles and the Sea Cargo Charter, but the two frameworks rely on different metrics.
-The Poseidon Principles use AER and can, therefore, rely on the IMO DCS to collect data, while the Sea Cargo Charter uses EEOI and thus have a different approach to source data.
+The four core principles are the same for all three initiatives, but the frameworks rely on different metrics.
+The Poseidon Principles and the Poseidon Principles for Marine Insurance use the Annual Efficiency Ratio (AER) and can, therefore, rely on the IMO DCS to collect data, while the Sea Cargo Charter uses the Energy Efficiency Operational Indicator (EEOI) and thus have a different approach to source data.

 The Sea Cargo Charter